ropensci/sasquatch/README.md

 - Don’t have a SAS License

-Check out `vignette("setting_up")` for guidance on how to get started with a free [SAS OnDemand for Academics](https://www.sas.com/en_us/software/on-demand-for-academics) license (you don’t need to be an academic!).
+Check out `vignette("setting_up")` for guidance on how to get started with a free [SAS On Demand for Academics](https://www.sas.com/en_us/software/on-demand-for-academics) license (you don’t need to be an academic!).